 Just after announcing his candidacy for California Secretary of State in February, Sen. Yee announced, "I am committed to empowering Californians so that they can guarantee fair elections, expose special interests and prevent corruption, because it's your California."
 Yet, the current indictment - which includes allegation of public corruption - would seem to cut at the very essence Yee's campaign platform.

 By Cody Salfen.
 Cody Salfen is a California licensed private investigator and currently owns an operates Cody S Investigations (www.CodySInvestigations.com) – A California Private Investigation and Private Detective Agency.
 Visit the official Cody S Investigations website at www.CodySInvestigations.com or www.CodyPI.com.
-Alternatively, to speak with a member of the Cody S Investigations private investigation staff, you can call the Cody S Investigations San Francisco private detective staff at (415) 932.9278 or (408) 313.0109.
+To speak with a member of the Cody S Investigations private investigation staff, call the Cody S Investigations San Francisco private detective staff at (415) 932.9278 or (408) 313.0109.
 Cody S Investigations provides a wide array of private investigation services in San Francisco, the surrounding areas, and investigative services throughout the State of California.
-This includes police misconduct related investigations, civil rights related investigations, wrongful arrest/conviction investigations, criminal appeals investigations, and various other criminal law related investigative services.
+This includes misconduct related investigations, civil rights related investigations, wrongful arrest/conviction investigations, criminal appeals investigations, and various other criminal law related investigative services.